backstage/backstage/docs/features/software-catalog/descriptor-format.md

 The software catalog expects a single string that references the name of an entity of the `kind` `System`.

-### `spec.domain` [optional]

-Links the domain that the API belongs to, e.g. `artists`.
-This field is optional.

-The software catalog expects a single string that references the name of an entity of the `kind` `Domain`.

 ### `spec.definition` [required]